Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 4. Focus on each topic’s fundamental ideas, particularly those related to child development and pedagogy.
 Try regularly completing each subject’s quizzes to increase accuracy and test performance.

-The Central Board of Secondary Education (CBSE) administers the CTET, a national eligibility test, to determine candidates’ suitability for employment as teachers for Classes 1 through 8 in Central Government Schools like KVS, NVS, etc. The CTET Exam is conducted twice yearly- in July and December.
-The CTET exams consist of two papers, Paper I and Paper II.
-Candidates can apply for Paper I if they want to teach classes 1 through 5, and Paper II if they want to teach classes 6 through 8.
+Ans.
+The Central Board of Secondary Education (CBSE) administers the CTET, a national eligibility test, to determine candidates’ suitability for employment as teachers for Classes 1 through 8 in Central Government Schools like KVS, NVS, etc. The Exam is conducted twice yearly- in July and December.
+The exams consist of two papers, Paper I and Paper II.
+Candidates can apply for Paper I if they want to teach classes 1 through 5 and Paper II if they want to teach classes 6 through 8.
 They may submit applications for both papers.

 1.)
-Visit the official website of CTET.
+Visit the official website.

 3.)
 Click on the link of the paper for which you have appeared.